frontenddogma/css-optimization-basics/manuscript/overview.md

 Rule hygiene may be most important for CSS performance.

-The most basic way to determine quality is through validation, and high error counts unequal high quality scores.
+The most basic way to determine quality is through validation, and high error counts don’t equal high quality scores.

 Every piece of code gets at least touched _twice_.